netdata/netdata/docs/step-by-step/step-08.md

 Because it's cool!

-But there are way more reasons than that.
-Many users create custom dashboards to aggregate real-time data from multiple Netdata servers in one place.
+But there are way more reasons than that, most of which will prove more valuable to you.

-Others want to create a more streamlined experience to see specific metrics without clicking through the standard dashboard.
-For example, those working on application performance monitoring for their company's custom app might only need a select number of charts most of the time.

-By creating a custom dashboard and hosting it with a web server, you can create a public status page for your service.
-At least your users will have something to look at while they're waiting for the 503 errors to clear up!
+You could use custom dashboards to aggregate real-time data from multiple Netdata agents in one place.
+Or, you could put all the charts with metrics collected from your custom application via `statsd` and perform application performance monitoring from a single dashboard.
+You could even use a custom dashboard and a standalone web server to create an enriched public status page for your service, and give your users something fun to look at while they're waiting for the 503 errors to clear up!

-Or, you can add Netdata charts to existing web pages.

 Netdata's custom dashboarding capability is meant to be as flexible as your ideas.
-So, we hope you can take these fundamental ideas and turn them into something amazing.
+We hope you can take these fundamental ideas and turn them into something amazing.

 ## Create and prepare your `custom-dashboard.html` file

 By default, Netdata stores its web server files at `/usr/share/netdata/web`.
+As with finding the location of your `netdata.conf` file, you can double-check this location by loading up `http://HOST:19999/netdata.conf` in your browser and finding the value of the `web files directory` option.

-To create your custom dashboard, create/edit a file at `/usr/share/netdata/web/custom-dashboard.html` and copy in the
+To create your custom dashboard, create a file at `/usr/share/netdata/web/custom-dashboard.html` and copy in the
 following:

 ```html